verixid/docs/README.md

-# Verixid Documentation
+# VerixID Documentation

-Welcome to the official developer documentation repository for **Verixid**.
+Welcome to the official developer documentation repository for **VerixID**.
 This repository contains the source files for our API references, integration guides, and SDK usage notes.

 ## 📖 Quick Links